Skip to content

 sh

-nw providers doctor --with gitleaks,trufflehog,semgrep
+nw providers doctor --with gitleaks,trufflehog,semgrep,syft

-nw analyze --workspace . --with gitleaks,trufflehog,semgrep --json
+nw analyze --workspace . --with gitleaks,trufflehog,semgrep,syft --json

 Online-Capable Providers